Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

 What do we mean by usable AI?

-In simplest terms: it’s using AI where it makes sense.
+In simplest terms, it’s using AI where it makes sense.
 It shouldn’t be hard to get value out of AI.
 We should focus on the value it can inherently bring and should never use AI just for the sake of using AI.

 Usable AI in the contact center should be simple for both leaders and agents to use.
-You can also customize it to fit any industry and cater to specific requirements.
+You can customize it to fit any industry and cater to specific requirements.

 Agents aren’t going anywhere